salamander2/RaspberryPi/README.md

     wpa-psk "password"
 ```

-* save the file with `ctrl+o`, confirm the filename with `y`, and press `ctrl+x` to close nano.
+* save the file with `ctrl+o`, press <Enter> to confirm the filename, and press `ctrl+x` to close nano.
 * restart the RPi with `sudo shutdown -r now`

-* If you want a static IP address (for your home network), type in something like the following.
-You'll have to make changves appropriate for your home network.
+* If you want a static IP address (for your home network), change the wlan0 settings to something like the following.
+You'll have to make changes appropriate for your home network.
 ```
 iface wlan0 inet static
     address 192.168.1.33